LejonKralemann/CISTRANSGUIDE/readme.txt

 Genotype: The name of the genotype of the organism that was sampled.
 Plasmid_alt: the name of the second plasmid, if a transformation with multiple plasmids has been performed.
 Enter "NA" if you only used 1 plasmid.
 DNA: name of the DNA sample from which libraries were made.
 Often one DNA sample is used to do an LB, RB, FW, and RV reaction.
 Example: "7C1".
+RunID: name of the sequencing run.
+This allows one to differentiate between samples that were sequenced multiple times, or to limit comparisons within runs to avoid effects of different sequencing depths between runs.

 Place the CISGUIDE_primary.sh script, Sample_information.txt, reference fastas ("PLASMID_NAME.fa"), raw sequencing files ("NAME_R1.fastq.gz" and "NAME_R2.fastq.gz") in your work directory.
 Then run the CISGUIDE_primary.sh script, by doing the following: